dvidelabs/flatcc/doc/binary-format.md

 traverse with too much fear of excessive recursion.
 It also makes it possible to efficiently verify that buffers do not point out of bounds.

+A vector can also hold unions, but it is not supported by all implementations.
+See unions.

 ## Type Hashes